Rosina Brandram: Principal contralto

 Next, Brandram played Dame Carruthers in the first revival of Yeomen in 1897, and in 1898, she played the Duchess of Plaza Toro in the first revival of The Gondoliers.
 She was the original Joan in The Beauty Stone (1898) and reprised Lady Sangazure in The Sorcerer (1898), followed by Little Buttercup in Pinafore in 1899.
 She then created the role of Dancing Sunbeam in The Rose of Persia (1899–1900), after which she appeared as Ruth and Lady Jane in revivals of Pirates (1900) and Patience (1900–01).
 In Sullivan's last opera, The Emerald Isle, later in 1901, she originated the role of the Countess of Newtown.
 Following this, she created the role of Wee-Ping in the original version of The Willow Pattern, which ran briefly during November 1901.
-She then appeared in a revival of Iolanthe as the Queen of the Fairies.
+She then appeared in a revival of Iolanthe as the Queen of the Fairies, thus becoming the only singer to appear in all of Sullivan's works at the Savoy, except for Trial by Jury and Cox and Box, which have no contralto parts.
+At Richard D'Oyly Carte's death in 1901 she was left £1000 in his will as recognition of her loyal service.

 Two original works by Edward German and Basil Hood followed, in which Brandram created the roles of Queen Elizabeth I in Merrie England (1902–03) and Nell Reddish in A Princess of Kensington (1903).
 She then toured in A Princess of Kensington for a few months, when the company disbanded.
 This was Brandram's last production with D'Oyly Carte.